dddrrreee/cs49n-19spr/labs/1-cross-check/README.md

-### Lab: automatically cross-check your gpio against everyone else's.
+### Lab: automatically cross-check your GPIO code against everyone else's.

 A goal of this course is that you will write every single line of (interesting) low level code you use.
 A good result of this approach is